Why you can't start tasks (and two free tools that fix it)

 One action, not a list.
 When initiation is the problem, a list of steps often means you're now stuck on which step to pick, back at the same problem one level down.
 A single action removes that decision entirely.
 It won't overwrite a next step you've already written, and it won't touch anything else in your database.

-Which one fits how you already work
+Which tool fits how you already work

 Use Notion?
 Next Step Nudge.